Prathish-tech/Project1-Frontend-XperBooks/README.md

 ```
 The app will be available at http://localhost:3000.

-🧪 Future Enhancements
+## 🧪 Future Enhancements

-   🔍 Search and filter books
+- 🔍 **Search and filter books**
+  Add search functionality and filters to easily find specific books.

-   ⏳ Pagination and sorting
+- ⏳ **Pagination and sorting**

-   📊 Dashboard analytics
+  Improve performance and usability for large datasets.

+- 📊 **Dashboard analytics**
+  Visual representation of book statistics and usage patterns.

-   🧑‍💻 Authentication and user roles
+- 🧑‍💻 **Authentication and user roles**
+  Secure access with login functionality and role-based permissions.

+---

-🤝 Contributing
+## 🤝 Contributing

-Pull requests are welcome.
+Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.

+---

-📝 License
+## 📝 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the **MIT License**.